kwdChan/pyscratch/docs/getting-started/index.md

 ```

 Add these lines in and run the script `main.py`.
+You should see a pygame window open.
+The program finishes when you close the window.

 ```python
 import pyscratch as pysc